jakestanley/dotfiles/documentation/Linux.md

 ### Openbox

-These packages are specific to the Openbox desktop environment
+_These packages are specific to the Openbox desktop environment_

+- openbox
+- obconf

 ## AUR